StevenJL/periodoxical/README.md

 ## Usage

-Generates datetimes blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM, on Mondays, Wednesdays, and Thursdays, between the dates of May 23, 2024 and June 24, 2024
+Generates datetimes blocks of 9:00AM - 10:30AM and 2:00PM - 2:30PM, on Mondays, Wednesdays, and Thursdays, between the dates of May 23, 2024 and June 12, 2024, inclusively.

 ```rb
 Periodoxical.generate(